SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 #### Filter events

 By default, the events plugin collects all events from all namespaces.
 You can filter the events collected by specifying  `namespace`, `label_selector` or `field_selector`.
+You can also filter on the event type using `type_selector`.
+By default, we only collect `ADDED` and `MODIFIED` events. (`DELETED` events are ignored.)

 Make your edits in the `<source>` stanza in the `fluentd-events-config` ConfigMap section of `fluentd-sumologic.yaml`.
 For example: